This Mom Overcame Her Pregnancy Anxiety. Here’s How.

 When you’re in control mode, you stick with a plan, even if it originally seemed to be a good plan, no matter what.
 You expect yourself to do it on your own or you fear letting others down.

 But birth isn’t a win lose game.
 It’s a process that’s enhanced by moving through it with openness and curiosity.
 You get to walk a unique path that’s right for you.

 Olivia’s Journey Through Pregnancy Anxiety

 Olivia and I worked together for about 6 months in her pregnancy.
-In fact, she was one of the first people who had access to my course Birth Undone.
+In fact, she was one of the first people who had access to my Birth Course.